ome/ansible-role-openstack-volume-storage/README.md

 - `openstack_volume_type`: The type of volume
 - `openstack_volume_source`: The name of the volume to clone.

-If `openstack_volume_source` is specified, the role will create a temporary snapshot and use this snapshot as the source of the new volume.
+If `openstack_volume_source` is specified, the role will create an intermediate volume snapshot, named after `openstack_volume_name` and suffixed with the creation timestamp, and use this snapshot as the source of the new volume.
+The lifecycle of this snapshot will need to be managed separately similarly to the lifecycle of the new volume.

 Author Information